How to Make Pear Sauce (Sugar-Free)

 Don’t cover your pan – for the best flavor, you want as much extra liquid as possible to evaporate.

-If you’re making a very, very small batch, simmer time can be reduced by about 10 minutes.
+Simmer for 10 to 30 minutes.
+If you’re making a very, very small batch, simmer time can be as little as 10 minutes.
+But a large batch usually takes about 30 minutes.

 9. Remove from heat.